Model rocket motor classification: Governmental regulation

 In many countries, the sale, possession, and use of model rocket motors is subject to governmental rules and regulations.
 High-power rockets in the United States are only federally regulated in their flight guidelines by the FAA.
 These regulations are codified in FAA FAR Part 101.
-Rockets under 125g propellant and 1500g liftoff mass are exempt from most requirements.
-Beyond that a free "Waiver" is required from a FAA field office.
+Rockets under 125g propellant and 1500g liftoff mass are exempt from most requirements as they are considered Class I rockets.
+Beyond that a Certificate of Authorization or Waiver (COA) is required from a FAA field office for Class II and III rockets.
+Class II rockets exceed the regulations of Class I but have less than 40,960 N•s of total impulse (Class O or lower).

 However, some of the consumer motor manufacturers and two U.S. national rocketry organizations have established a self-regulating industry and codified it in National Fire Protection Association (NFPA) "model" code documents, which are adopted only in specific circumstances and jurisdictions, largely in conjunction with fire and building codes.
-This self-regulation of industry suggests a user to become certified for use before a manufacturer will sell him a motor.
+This self-regulation of industry suggests a user to become certified for use before a manufacturer will sell them a motor.
 In the United States, the two recognized organizations that provide high-power certifications are Tripoli Rocketry Association and the National Association of Rocketry.
 Both these organizations have three levels of certification which involves building progressively more complex and higher powered rockets and taking a test of safety rules and regulations.
 With the national member association bodies using published safety codes.
 In Canada, the Canadian Association of Rocketry has a four-step certification process, but all three organizations accept the other's certifications if a flyer shows up at a high-power launch and wishes to fly under their sanction.
 Level 1 certification from NAR or TRA qualifies one to purchase and use an H or I motor, Level 2 certification J, K, and L motors, and Level 3 certification M, N, and O motors.
 Canada adds another step in between, and has a Level 4 which is the same as US Level 3.